Community Resource Officer

 The Coffey County Sheriff's Office has adopted a philosophy known as Community Oriented Policing to our patrol methods.
-The idea of providing Community Oriented Policing Services, or COPS, is not a new technique to law enforcement.
+The idea of providing Community Oriented Policing Services (COPS) is not a new technique to law enforcement.
 However, by learning through history and past experience, our nation's law enforcement agencies are adopting the philosophy of partnerships with our communities and their organizations to improve communication, and thus improve our ability to combat crime and to recognize and solve community related problems.

 In 1997, the Coffey County Sheriff's Office applied for and received a federal grant allowing us to hire a COPS officer.
 This officer's duties would be primarily as a community liaison officer, attending community meetings, schools, and developing programs for our youth to improve relations and to break down the barriers that have caused communication gaps between the officers and the citizens they serve.
 Although the grant funding expired in 2001, Sheriff Randy Rogers has continued to support the program and is now running the program out of his budget.

-A School Resource Officer Program is: A full-time law enforcement officer in the schools with the goal of creating and maintaining a safe educational environment for students, teachers, and staff.
+A School Resource Officer (SRO) Program is a full-time law enforcement officer in the schools with the goal of creating and maintaining a safe educational environment for students, teachers, and staff.
 With such a program, the officer represents a superior model of community policing.
 A School Resource Officer Program (SRO) represents a specialized approach providing evidence of a community's desire to ensure that a safe and secure learning environment exists in its schools.

 - Students' rights will be protected under the search and seizure laws of the United States Constitution.
 Students will not be subject to unlawful searches or interrogations.
 Parents will be contacted as the law and school policy dictate when students are dealt with regarding criminal activity.